 Kris Gaines is an Engineer at Oak Ridge National Laboratory (ORNL) in the Nuclear Science and Engineering Directorate where he has been employed since 2010.
 Kris currently serves as the Program Manager for DOE's Russian-Origin Removal Program.
-He leads a staff with the responsibility of overseeing the removal or security of highly enriched uranium fuel at former Soviet-supplied research reactors to reduce the nuclear proliferation threat they pose.
+He leads a staff with the responsibility of overseeing the removal or security of highly enriched uranium fuel at former Soviet and Chinese-supplied research reactors to reduce the nuclear proliferation threat they pose.
 Over his career, he has also provided engineering and project management expertise to various foreign nuclear security projects including teaching foreign partners how to effectively utilize project management tools, such as Earned Value Management System (EVMS), which led to the first Russian project to finish on time and within budget.

 He is a 1995 graduate of the University of Tennessee and received his Project Management Professional Certification (PMP) in 2012.

 IVG and IGR Reactors, National Nuclear Center (NNC), Kurchatov, Kazakhstan

 Ghana Miniature Neutron Source Reactor, National Nuclear Research Institute, Ghana Atomic Energy Commision (NNRI/GAEC), Accra, Ghana

 Neutron Source Facility and Tc99 Production Facility, Kharkiv Institute of Physics and Technology (KIPT), Kharkiv, Ukraine

 Nuclear Island, Kurchatov Institute, Moscow, Russia

 Security Assessment Training Center (SATC), Sergiyev Posad, Russia

 Far East Training Center (FETC), Khabarovsk, Russia